-Class 1637 ADV.
-BEEKEEPING Int.
+Class 1637 Advanced Beekeeping Unit 4 Int.

-Class 1638 ADV.
-BEEKEEPING Sr.
+Class 1638 Advanced Beekeeping Unit 4 Sr.

-- A. One sturdy binder/notebook that contains the completed Beekeeping Units 2-4 e-Record. - B. A detailed notebook describing your project including your goals, plans, accomplishments and your evaluation of results.
+A. One sturdy binder/notebook that contains the completed Beekeeping Units 2-4 e-Record.

+B. A detailed notebook describing your project including your goals, plans, accomplishments and your evaluation of results.
 You may use pictures or any records you have kept that provides evidence of your accomplishments.
 This notebook is your main project exhibit and will count for 75 percent of the scoring.
 If an item was made as part of your project, a sample may be displayed as further evidence of the quality of your project.
-Display must not require over a 1'x1' area or consist of more than three items. - C. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and the quality of the exhibit (75 percent).
+Display must not require over a 1'x1' area or consist of more than three items.
 COMMUNICATION, ARTS, & LEISURE SCIENCES